torvalds/linux/Documentation/ia64/fsys.rst

  * Fsyscall-handlers MUST preserve incoming arguments (r32-r39, r11,
    r15, b6, and ar.pfs) because they will be needed in case of a system call restart.
-Of course, all "preserved" registers also must be preserved, in accordance to the normal calling conventions.
+Of course, all "preserved" registers also must be preserved, in accordance to the yesrmal calling conventions.

  * Fsyscall-handlers MUST check argument registers for containing a NaT value before using them in any way that could trigger a